-A shareholder making this election is treated as receiving a dividend of its pro rata share of the post-1986 earnings and profits (defined later) of the section 1297(e) PFIC on the CFC qualification date (defined later).
-The deemed dividend is taxed under section 1291 as an excess distribution, allocated only to the days in the shareholder's holding period during which the foreign corporation qualified as a PFIC.
+A shareholder making this election is treated as receiving a dividend of its pro rata share of the post-1986 earnings and profits (defined later in Attachments) of the section 1297(e) PFIC on the CFC qualification date (as defined in Regulations section 1.1297-3(d)).
+The deemed dividend is taxed under section 1291 as an excess distribution, allocated only to the days in the shareholder's holding period during which the foreign corporation gualified as a PFIC.
 For this purpose, the shareholder's holding period ends on the day before the CFC qualification date.
 After the deemed dividend election, the shareholder's stock is not treated as stock in a PFIC.